about CaringBridge | home page | view guestbook | view photos | read journal history | make a tribute donation

 In late 2000, the after effects of Cassandra's treatment began to surface.
 In November 2000 we learned that one of the chemotherapy drugs, that was platinum based, had damaged her hearing to the point of needing hearing aids.
 In January 2003, her hearing once again decreased and her hearing aids were adjusted.
 Also, between the antibiotics she received and our inablity to take away her bottle, which was a huge source of comfort to her, she needed a lot of dental work.In April 2001, she had the dental work done and did not have her top two front teeth until her adult teeth grew in during late 2006.
 We have now been advised that she will need braces in the next few years.

 Cassandra has dealt very well with these issues.
-She is currently attending and enjoying third grade at the Smithtown Elementary School.
+She is currently attending and enjoying Accompset Middle School where she will be starting 7th Grade in September 2010.

 Cassandra's current status is NED.
 That means that there is no evident disease.
-She has now been NED for over SEVEN years.
-She is seen by her oncologist and has diagnostic blood work drawn once a year and will only have scans if symptoms warrant them.
+She has now been NED for over TEN years.
+She is has diagnostic blood work drawn once a year and will only have scans if symptoms warrant them.
 This cancer is very aggressive and often returns.
-As more than seven years have now passed, we are optimistic that she has beat the odds.
+As more than ten years have now passed, we are optimistic that she has beat the odds and is a testament to God's work.

 Please keep Cassandra in your prayers for continued good health.
 We believe in the power of prayer; it is awesome!!!!!!!!!!!